brycegoh/HawkerGO/readme.md

 ## Guidelines to edit Activities
 1. Always use the globally defined colors and styles from `res/values/color.xml` and `res/values/styles.xml` respectively.
 Do add new styles into those folders as well.
 2. Our team follows a standard where procedures that happen `onCreate` are abstracted out into meaningful methods.
+This allows team members to easily understand what the code is for.

     For example:
 ```java
  @Override
     protected void onCreate(Bundle savedInstanceState) {